Does menopause effect eyesight?

 Most people develop age-related vision decline.
 Menopausal changes in hormone levels can cause additional difficulties with eye health and vision loss.
 Learning the causes and how to help prevent or reduce vision loss as we age could allow for many more years of seeing clearly and comfortably without the constant need for glasses or contacts.

 There are a number of types of vision loss.
 Some do not have any correlation with aging or menopause, but I was interested in learning more about the one’s that do.
 I had always had extremely good vision.
-People actually commented on it when I read something in the distance, or noticed a detail in some fine print.
+People often commented on it when I read something in the distance, or noticed a detail in some fine print.

 When I began struggling to read at work and was told I needed glasses, I wanted to learn how this happened and what I could do to improve or maintain my vision.